 What is the best time to visit Mussoorie?

-The most pleasant weather is from April to June, when temperatures range between 25-35°C. Winter months (December to February) are ideal if you enjoy extreme cold conditions or want to experience snowfall, with temperatures hovering around 0-4°C. The monsoon season is easily avoidable, as it might not be the safest time for road travel in the landslide-prone Himalayan ranges.
+The most pleasant weather runs April to June, with temperatures between 25-35°C. Winter months (December to February) are the pick if you enjoy cold weather or want a shot at snowfall, with temperatures hovering around 0-4°C. I would actively avoid the monsoon months (July to September); apart from reduced visibility, the landslide-prone Himalayan terrain around the Dehradun-Mussoorie stretch makes road travel genuinely risky in heavy rain, not just uncomfortable.

 How to Reach Mussoorie from Delhi in 2026